Sustainable Living Actions

 - Refuse junk mail and advertising circulars at the mailbox

-- Take reusable bags to shops, and resealable clean containers
+- Take reusable bags to shops, and resealable clean food containers

 - Buy a battery charger and use rechargeable batteries (NiMh preferred to NiCad)